CharlieCallahan/GPU_Accelerated_Absorption_Sim/readme.txt

 Build & install instructions:

+make sure you have python3 installed

-First install the latest nvidia drivers for your GPU https://www.nvidia.com/Download/index.aspx
+install the latest nvidia drivers for your GPU https://www.nvidia.com/Download/index.aspx

+install microsoft visual studio build tools if you are using windows, this downloads the required windows c++ compiler

 Then install the nvidia cuda toolkit at https://developer.nvidia.com/cuda-downloads